July 10, 2018

 EmeraChem acquisition fuels launch of new products

 MIRATECH seems to have a thing for its competitors.
 The Tulsa, Oklahoma-based emission and acoustical products provider tends to share the marketplace with similar companies at first, but as the years rolls by, those competitors end up under the MIRATECH umbrella according to a July 2018 Product Focus article in Compressor Tech Two Magazine.

-In October 2017, MIRATECH added EmeraChem, a custom catalyst manufacturer, to its portfolio, a move that has allowed the company to bring a new set of catalyst products to the gas compression industry.
+In October 2017, MIRATECH added EmeraChem, a custom catalyst manufacturer, to its portfolio, a move that has allowed the company to bring a new set of catalyst products to the energy infrastructure industry.

 Those products include the MeC and MeC-Beast (Mec-B) oxidation catalyst line, which combines MIRATECH turbulent foil technology with EmeraChem’s nano surface technologies and precious metal formulations.
 The MeC and MeC-B catalysts replace all the legacy offerings from both companies, said David Zenthoefer, MIRATECH’s CEO.